macimax/WIKI_STEPMANIA/ssc.md

 (This wiki page is in progress...
 Feel free to alter it as needed...)

 Stepmania's .sm format was updated to include more tags and more organization.
-Thus, .scc was born.
+Thus, .ssc was born.
 You can refer to the [.sm](https://github.com/stepmania/stepmania/wiki/sm) wiki to see the differences.

 # Header Tags